Switha

-Switha is a small uninhabited island towards the south of Orkney, Scotland, approximately 41 hectares in area.
+Switha is an uninhabited island towards the south of Orkney, Scotland, approximately 41 hectares in area.

 Geography and geology

 Switha lies 2 km to the south of the island of Flotta and 2 km east of the South Walls area of Hoy.
 South Ronaldsay lies about 5 km further east.
 The island is roughly rectangular in shape, about 1 km by 0.5 km in size and is aligned in a NE to SW direction.
 The maximum elevation is 28 m, found on the small cliff on the south coast, to the west of which is the only appreciable beach at The Pool.
-Geologically, the island is wholly of Old Red Sandstone, from the Devonian period, specifically Rousay Flagstones, dating from about 375 Mya, laid down by a cyclical series of lakes and containing many fish fossils.
+Geologically, the island is wholly of Old Red Sandstone, from the Devonian period, specifically Rousay Flagstones, dating from about 375 MYA, laid down by a cyclical series of lakes and containing many fish fossils.

 Flora

 The island is predominantly maritime grassland with small areas of heath and bog.